fromzeroedu/from-flask-to-quart-course/manuscript/4_A_Quart_Database_Counter.md

 ## Initial Setup <!-- 4.2 -->

-So let’s go ahead and start setting up our Quart Postgres counter application.
-Like I’ve done in other courses, we’re going to build a counter application that stores a counter in the database and increases it by one every time you reload the page.
+So let’s go ahead and start setting up our Quart counter application.
+Like I’ve done in other courses, we’re going to build a web application that stores a counter in the database and increases it by one every time you reload the page.
 This will allow us to see how a typical Quart database application is laid out.

 One new thing we’ll use here is Alembic for database migrations.
-Alembic is what powers Flask-Migrations under the hood, but Flask-Migrations won’t work with Quart since it uses the ORM component.
+Alembic is what powers Flask-Migrations under the hood.
 Even though it’s a bit more complicated to set it up the first time, we will be using this application as a boilerplate when we create other database-driven Quart applications down the road, so we won’t have to repeat the setup from scratch again.

+Start by creating the folder for the project.
+I'll name mine `quart-postgres-boilerplate`.
+Change to that directory.

+Change to the directory, and let's initialize the Poetry environment with Quart and python-dot-env.

+So do: `poetry init -n --name quart-postgres-boilerplate --dependency quart@0.15.1 --dependency python-dotenv@0.10.1`.

+This will write the `pyproject` but won't install the packages.
+To do so, type `poetry install` and create the virtualenv by typing `poetry shell`.

-So let’s begin by creating the Quart environment variables that will be loaded to our environment by `python-dotenv`.
+Now let's create the Quart environment variables that will be loaded to our environment by `python-dotenv`.

 So create the `.quartenv` file and type the following code:

 {lang=python,line-numbers=on}

 ```
 QUART_APP='manage.py'
 QUART_ENV=development